magento/devdocs-mbi/docs/import-api.md

 Your most important table in Magento BI is your `Users` table.
 In your application, you probably have a `user` object with some data like `id`, `email`, and `acquisition_source`.

-Let's walk through how you would push this data to the Import API.
+This examples describes how to push this data to the Import API.

-First, let's lay out a template for pushing the data.
-We'll make sure the client is `authenticated <api-authentication>` and prepare to push the data to the Import API.
+First, define a template to push the data.
+Ensure the client is `authenticated <api-authentication>` and prepare to push the data to the Import API.

 **Javascript:**